 Michipicoten Provincial Park, Provincial park near Wawa, Canada.

-The park is close to the town of Wawa and easy to reach by car, with walking trails that let you explore the terrain.
-There are no overnight facilities, so visitors should plan to stay in town or arrange accommodations elsewhere.
+The park is near the town of Wawa and easy to reach by car.
+There are no overnight facilities on site, so plan to stay in town and use the park for day visits.

 The community of curious travelers